alxwrd/alxwrd.github.io/_posts/2018-02-16-locating-commit-id-from-untracked-source.md

 We don't want all the information `git diff` would give us.

-First, we want to use `--shortstat` hide the actual line changes, and only output the summary of the diff.
+First, we want to use `--shortstat` to hide the actual line changes, and only output the summary of the diff.

 ```plain
 10 files changed, 423 insertions(+), 832 deletions(-), d6cd1e2bd19e03a81132a23b2025920577f84e37